Differentiability of quadratic BSDEs generated by continuous martingales: Preliminaries

-\end{itemize} In this paper we will deal with martingales of bounded mean oscillation, briefly called BMO-martingales.
-We recall that $ Z \cdot M$ is a BMO-martingale if and only if
+\end{longlist} In this paper we will deal with martingales of bounded mean oscillation, briefly called BMO martingales.
+We recall that $ Z \cdot M$ is a BMO martingale if and only if

-where the supremum is taken over all stopping times $\tau \leq T$.
+where the supremum is taken over all stopping times $\tau\leq T$.
 We refer the reader to \cite{Kazamaki} for a survey.
-Specifically we need the following hypothesis. \begin{itemize} \item[\textbf{(H4)}] There exist a $\real^{1 \times d}$-valued predictable process $K$ and a constant $\alpha \in (0,1)$ such that $K \cdot M$ is a BMO martingale satisfying $\nu$-a.e.
+Specifically we need the following hypothesis. \begin{longlist}[(H4)] \item[(H4)] There exist a $\real^{1 \times d}$-valued predictable process $K$ and a constant $\alpha\in(0,1)$ such that $K \cdot M$ is a BMO martingale satisfying $\nu$-a.e.

-for all$(x,m,y_i,z) \in \mathcal{V}$, $i=1,2,$ and
+for all $(x,m,y_i,z) \in\mathcal{V}$, $i=1,2$, and